shrewdacumen/shortly-app-by-sungwook/README.md

       the error message from the remote (SHRTCODE) end point.
       And previously made func `errorReason_SHRTCODEWAY(fromErrorCode:)` could give the user more detail error message for the end point.
       However, I think that overwhelming the screen with too much information would not be pleasant to the user that I gave up using the func.

+  - Upon tapping the textField, the `url_string` should be nil, in order for the user to feel comfortable.
+    By this, I could improve the user experience. the_TextFeild_Object.onTapGesture {  /// Upon tap, url_string should be "" for the convenience of the user.

+                  url_string = ""
+                }